-The skiing and snowboarding experience in the USA is definitely memorable, and it will want you coming back for more every year.
-With so many resorts on offer across the country, you're sure to find one to cater to every ability level and style.
-At many of the resorts you’ll find plenty of runs for beginner and intermediates (think wide, perfectly groomed runs for cruising around), as well as plenty of black/double black runs to challenge even the most advanced skier.
-USA is renowned for its extreme skiing options and tree-skiing, and challenging verticals and steep pitches.
+The skiing and snowboarding experience in the USA is definitely memorable and it will want you coming back for more every year.
+With so many resorts on offer across the country, you're sure to find one to cater to your ability level and style.
+At many of the resorts you’ll find plenty of runs for beginner and intermediates (think wide, perfectly groomed runs for cruising around), and most haves ample black/double black runs to challenge even the most advanced skier.
+USA is renowned for its extreme skiing options, tree-skiing, challenging verticals and steep pitches.
 However, almost all of the resorts have designated beginner and runs for those participating in lessons so you’re away from the crowds and in the best environment to learn.
-The ski school at the majority of the resorts are internationall renowned, with highly qualified instructors and a range of programs to suit everyone.
+The ski schools at the majority of the resorts are internationally renowned, with highly qualified instructors and a range of programs to suit everyone.

-North America is known for its steep terrain, couloirs, and cliffs, with many resorts offering opportunities for more advanced skiers to explore off-piste, yet remain inside the resort boundaries.
-Backcountry is also a major drawcard for many resorts, and most offer affordable guiding services that include the required safety equipment (highly recommended for all skiers heading into the backcountry).
+Backcountry is also a major drawcard for many resorts, and most offer affordable guiding services that include the required safety equipment (a necessity for all skiers heading into the backcountry).
 For terrain park lovers, USA is home to some of the largest, most advanced, purpose-built terrain parks in the world, hosting a variety of international skiing and snowboarding events each season.

 During peak periods, lift lines are expected at many of the larger ski resorts.
 Especially over the school holiday periods in December and January, visitor numbers are at their peak.
-Avoid the crowds by travelling off-season, or heading to a lesser-known resort and explore somewhere new.
-Weekends can bring more crowds with most of the resorts within easy access from major towns and cities.
+Avoid the crowds by travelling off-season, or head to a lesser-known resort and explore somewhere new.
+Weekends and big powder days can bring more crowds to most of the resorts within easy access from major towns and cities.

-Each ski resort in the USA offers a different experience for skiers, however, the majority of the resorts are well-developed, with world-class facilities that cater especially to ski holiday makers and families.
+Each ski resort in USA offers a different experience for skiers, however, the majority of the resorts are well-developed, with world-class facilities that cater especially to ski holiday makers and families.
 Many are purpose-built resorts with all the bells and whistles, whilst others are rich in tradition and history, and are connected to local towns.
 If you’re after a happening après scene, you can't go past Park City, Vail, or Aspen, with countless numbers of bars and local restaurants to explore each evening.
-If you're looking for a family friendly ski vacation with everything you need to keep every member of the clan happy, you can't go pass Squaw Valley, Heavenly, Steamboat, and Deer Valley, with fantastic facilities and amenities to ensure a fun and hassle-free family ski holiday.
+If you're looking for a family friendly ski vacation with everything you need to keep every member of the clan happy you can't go past Keystone, Copper Mountain, Heavenly, Steamboat, and Deer Valley, with fantastic facilities and amenities to ensure a fun and hassle-free family ski holiday.

 There are some resorts that offer a good mix of local culture and heritage alongside great skiing.
-These, such as Telluride, Steamboat, Jackson Hole, and Sun Valley have historic mountain towns close-by for skiers to enjoy the local produce, shopping, non-skiing activities during their stay, and an authentic American ski-town vibe.
-Some resorts cater to those who are the most avid skiers, with incredible terrain but with fewer facilities and a less crowded après scene including Big Sky, and Alyeska.
+These, such as Telluride, Steamboat, Jackson Hole, Crested Butte and Sun Valley have historic mountain towns close-by for skiers to enjoy the local produce, shopping, non-skiing activities during their stay, and an authentic American ski-town vibe where they can meet the friendly locals.
+Some resorts cater to those who are the most avid skiers, with incredible terrain but with fewer facilities and a less crowded après scene including Kirkwood, Big Sky, and Alyeska.

-If you're after quick and easy access to the ski resort, with minimal travel time, there are plenty of options close to major cities, with reliable transfers to and from the resort area.
-Winter Park, Aspen, Park City and Breckenridge are within nice and close to the airport, with Park City claiming you can be on the slopes the same day you arrive into Salt Lake City.
+If you're after quick and easy access to the ski resort with minimal travel time, there are plenty of options close to major cities, with reliable transfers to and from the resort area.
+Copper Mountain, Jackson Hole, Winter Park, Aspen, Park City, Alta/Snowbird and Breckenridge are all close to major airports, some so close you can ski within an hour of landing.

 What it costs to ski in the USA

-Skiing can be relatively affordable if you pick the right resort and right time to go.
-In recent years, the AUD has been relatively ho-hum against the USD, however, with many airline carriers flying direct to LAX, the price of flights have become better priced.
+Skiing in the USA can be relatively affordable if you pick the right resort and right time to go.
 Saying that, there is accommodation to suit every budget at most of the ski resorts, and even ski-in/ski-out options that won’t break the bank.

-The price of lift tickets varies considerably between resorts, and we've seen an increase of lift tickets prices, ranging from $90 – $200 at the ticket office.
-However, taking advantage of the Early Bird offers and purchasing your lift tickets before you depart reduces the price considerably.
+The price of lift tickets varies considerably between resorts, and we've seen an increase of lift tickets prices, ranging from $100 – $200 at the ticket office.
+However with the introduction of the Epic Pass, IKON Pass, and Mountain Collective, it is now rare to purchase lift passes at the ticket window when pre-planning a trip.
+These passes have reduced the price for many skiers who spend more than 2-3 days on the slopes - particularly if they visit multiple resorts.
+Taking advantage of the Early Bird offers available through Scout also reduces the price considerably.
 Most of the resorts have great deals for families, with many ‘Kids Ski Free’ and ‘Free Kids Rentals’ offers throughout the season, and universal ‘Kids Under 6 Ski Free’, as well as multi-day discounts.
-Introduction of the Epic Pass, IKON Pass, and Mountain Collective have reduced the price for many skiers who spend longer periods of time on the slopes and visit multiple resorts.
+Some of these special discounts are only available when you purchase a ski package through an agent like Scout.

 Eating out and après can be relatively cheap or a bit pricey, depending on the resort.
 Happy Hour is always a good idea, and plenty of bars have cheap drink and snack deals.
 Generally, on-mountain restaurants and bars are more expensive than those in the nearby towns, so having self-contained accommodation and the ability to prepare your own meals is a great cost-saver.